 Stephen has extensive experience conducting compliance audits and investigations, drafting policies and procedures, and advising higher education clients, including their counsel, Title IX coordinators and teams, investigators, adjudicators, hearing panels, appeal officers, administrators, and others, on all matters pertaining to the sexual misconduct process, along with educational programming and prevention.
 He frequently assists faith-based institutions in their efforts to maintain compliance while adhering to mission.
 And, through trainED, Stephen regularly provides training mandated by federal and state law and other specialized training to institutions nationwide.

-Stephen’s higher education experience extends to the courtroom as well, where he defends higher education institutions in Title IX lawsuits, particularly those related to the institutions’ adjudications of and determinations in sexual misconduct proceedings.
+Stephen’s higher education experience extends to the courtroom as well, where he defends higher education institutions in Title IX lawsuits, particularly those related to the institutions’ investigations and adjudications of and determinations made in misconduct proceedings.

 Stephen also advises clients on a wide range of employment law issues, including terminations, employment and severance agreements, employment-related claims, worker classification, post-termination covenants against competition, breach of contract, breach of fiduciary and other duties, fraud, tortious interference, and trademark infringement.
 He has successfully argued motions for preliminary injunctive relief and dispositive motions in a variety of contexts, and he has served as first chair and co-chair in federal and state courts trials on behalf of the firm’s clients.